peterjbachman/judicial_activism/README.md

 # judicial_activism
 Decision in Question: A Study of Supreme Court Justices’ Accusations of Judicial Activism in Separate Opinions

-## NOTE

-I am still working on getting the data in a clean format.
-I need to

 ## Necessary Packages

 For R: